 What do higher debt levels and slower growth mean for longer-term returns?
 Since our predictions are based on valuation models that can give insights into which assets were dislocated the most in the COVID-19-triggered sell-off earlier this year, we believe they can be helpful for investors who want to position themselves for a recovery.

-Modest economic growth and loose monetary policy should lead to only modestly higher government bond yields in the next five to seven years: yields are forecast to rise by around 0.9% for the eurozone and the UK; by around 1.1% for core euro; and by around 0.7% for the US.
+Modest economic growth and loose monetary policy should lead to only modestly higher government bond yields in the next five to seven years: yields are forecast to rise by around 0.9% for the eurozone and core euro; by around 1.0 % for the UK; and by around 0.4% for the US.

 The Fed’s aggressively loose stance has had a major effect on the expected return of US cash and government bonds.
 With US rates likely to change little, expected returns are much more comparable to those of the eurozone than before the crisis.
 In addition, it has become much cheaper for eurozone investors to hedge US dollar risk.

-In corporate bond markets, risk premiums on investment-grade credit are currently high compared with the long-term median.
+In corporate bond markets, risk premiums are currently high compared with the long-term median.
 Corporate bonds will benefit if spreads contract to median levels over the coming year.

 In excess return (and hedged return) terms, we have a marginal preference for UK and US over eurozone investment-grade credit.

-For high-yield corporate bonds, we prefer the UK and the eurozone.
-US high-yield has a slightly lower rating quality and is therefore more sensitive to a heightened default risk in the current environment.
+For high-yield corporate bonds, we prefer the UK and the US to the eurozone.
+US high-yield has a slightly lower rating quality and is therefore more sensitive to a heightened default risk in the current environment; at the same time, higher US risk premiums compensate investors for this greater sensitivity.

 Taking a portfolio perspective